-Important: these items may be claimed through an alternative Medicare claiming channel (eg. Medicare online or a Medicare office).
+Note: these items may be claimed through an alternative Medicare claiming channel (online, by phone or at a Medicare Service Centre).
 More information on claiming choices.

 Any Medicare Benefits Schedule (MBS) item lodged for services provided by the above should be accepted unless restrictions are applied (e.g. a care plan MBS item is not present on the patient’s history or the maximum number of services have been performed).

 |Cancel (bank initiated)||An auto-cancel will be initiated when a financial transaction has been transmitted but no response has been received within the timeout period.|